MyCuteGuineaPig/MyCuteGuineaPig.github.io/_posts/2025-05-19-design-data-intensive-application.markdown

 **Visibility rules for observing a consistent snapshot**

-When a transaction reads from the database, transaction IDs are used to decide which objects it can see and which are invisible. defining visibility rules, database can present a consistent snapshot of the database to the application:
+When a transaction reads from the database, transaction IDs are used to decide which objects it can see and which are invisible. defining visibility rules, database can present a consistent snapshot of the database to the application:  (当read transaction, visibility rule defined如下)

 - At the start of each transaction, the database makes a list of all the other transactions that are in progress (not yet committed or aborted) at that time.
-Any writes that those transactions have made are ignored, even if the transactions subsequently commit.
+Any writes that those transactions have made are ignored, even if the transactions subsequently commit. <span style="color:red">**一个transaction 之前的所有query都被忽略**</span>
-- Any writes made by aborted transactions are ignored.
+- Any writes made by aborted transactions are ignored. **所有被abort的transaction被ignored**<span style="color:red"></span>
-- Any writes made by transactions with a later transaction ID (i.e., which started after the current transaction started) are ignored, regardless of whether those transactions have committed.
+- Any writes made by transactions with a later transaction ID (i.e., which started after the current transaction started) are ignored, regardless of whether those transactions have committed. （<span style="background-color:#FFFF00">**所有在read 之后的write都被忽略，不管是否committed 成功**</span>）
 - All other writes are visible to the application’s queries.

+<span style="background-color:#FFFF00">**an object is visible**</span> if both of the following conditions are true:

+- At the time when the reader’s transaction started, the transaction that created the object had already committed. <span style="background-color:#FFFF00">**当read 时候,write已经被committed**</span>
+- The object is not marked for deletion, or if it is, the transaction that requested deletion had not yet committed at the time when the reader’s transaction started. <span style="background-color:#FFFF00">**read时候 deletion object not committed**</span>

+By never updating values in place but instead creating a new version every time a value is changed, <span style="color:red">the database can provide a consistent snapshot while incurring only a small overhead</span>.

+**Indexes and snapshot isolation**

+multi-version database:

+- One option is to have the index simply point to all versions of an object and require an index query to <span style="color:purple">filter out any object versions that are not visible to the current transaction</span>.
+When <span style="color:purple">garbage collection</span> removes old object versions that are no longer visible to any transaction, the corresponding index entries can also be removed.
+  - PostgreSQL has optimizations for avoiding index updates if different versions of the same object can fit on the same page
+- Another approach is used in CouchDB, Datomic, and LMDB.
+Although they also use B-trees (see “B-Trees” on page 79), they use an<span style="background-color:#FFFF00">** append-only/copy-on-write variant**</span>that does not overwrite pages of the tree when they are updated, <span style="color:red">**but instead creates a new copy of each modified page**</span>.
+Parent pages, up to the root of the tree, are copied and updated to point to the new versions of their child pages.
+Any pages that are not affected by a write do not need to be copied, and <span style="background-color:#FFFF00">**remain immutable**</span>
+  - every write transaction (or batch of transactions) creates a new B-tree root, and a particular root is a consistent snapshot of the database at the point in time when it was created.
+There is <span style="background-color:#FFFF00">**no need to filter out objects based on transaction IDs because subsequent writes cannot modify an existing B-tree**</span>; they can only create new tree roots.
+However, <span style="background-color:#FFFF00">**this approach also requires a background process for compaction and garbage collection.**</span>

+Snapshot isolation is a useful isolation level, especially for read-only transactions. many databases that implement it call it by <span style="color:red">different names</span>.
+In Oracle it is called **serializable**, and in PostgreSQL and MySQL it is called **repeatable read** (命名不同 因为SQL standard doesn’t have the concept of snapshot isolation,).
+PostgreSQL and MySQL call their snapshot isolation level repeatable read

+#### Preventing Lost Updates

+The lost update problem can occur if an application reads some value from the database, modifies it, and writes back the modified value (a read-modify-write cycle). <span style="background-color:#FFFF00">**If two transactions do this concurrently**</span>, one of the modifications can be lost, because the second write does not include the first modification. (<span style="color:red">We sometimes say that the later write clobbers the earlier write.</span>) . 比如两个user modify wiki page at the same time

+**Atomic write operations**